behavioral-complexity-lab/bcl/_pages/wisdom.md

 ---

 ### On the topic of Bullshit (having taught a course on the matter)
-<p class="callout info">Bullshit Asymmetry Principle (Brandolini’s Law): _"The amount of energy and time needed to refute bullshit is an order of magnitude greater than that needed to produce it."_</p>
+* Bullshit Asymmetry Principle (Brandolini’s Law): _"The amount of energy and time needed to refute bullshit is an order of magnitude greater than that needed to produce it."_
 * Don't peddle bullshit.
 * Lessen your receptivity to Bullshit.
 * Adage: "You can't bullshit a bullshitter."